htanjo/goldran/README.md

 > 3D Web project powered by Babylon.js

-I created a [3D Web content](https://htanjo.github.io/goldran/) that is fan art of 90's Japanese anime ["The Brave of Gold Goldran"](https://en.wikipedia.org/wiki/The_Brave_of_Gold_Goldran).
+I created a [3D Web content](https://htanjo.github.io/goldran/) that is fan art of 90's Japanese anime ["The Brave of Gold Goldran" (黄金勇者ゴルドラン)](https://en.wikipedia.org/wiki/The_Brave_of_Gold_Goldran).
 When you scroll the page, it transforms from a vehicle to a robot.

 **Transform!
 Golden Swordsman DRAN!**
 **<https://htanjo.github.io/goldran/>**